acdirican/Invetory-Master-JDBC-/README.md

 # Inventory Master using JDBC

-This is a simple inventory managment software based on JDBC.
+This is a simple inventory managment software based on JDBC (DriverManager).
 Its DBMS is MySQL.
 It is a Maven project.

 Before running the project, you first need to install MySQL (port: 3306) and then create the inventorymaster_db using the SQL import file given in the project folder.